American League East capsules

 He's Outta Here: 1B Mark Teixeira, C Brian McCann, RHP Nathan Eovaldi, RHP Kirby Yates, RHP Nick Goody, INF Dustin Ackley, DH Billy Butler, OF Eric Young Jr.

 Hot Spot: Starting Rotation.
-The Yankees entered spring training with two open spots, and Mitchell likely earned one after missing most of 2016 with a toe injury.
-A fifth starter isn't needed until mid-April, and the inconsistent Severino might get another chance to start after an impressive debut in 2015.
-But if he's not effective, 24-year-old lefty Jordan Montgomery could get a quick call-up.
+The Yankees entered spring training with two open spots, and the inconsistent Severino will get another chance to start after an impressive debut in 2015.
+A fifth starter isn't needed until mid-April, so Mitchell will begin the season in the bullpen.
+He missed most of 2016 with a toe injury.
+The 24-year-old Montgomery was still in the mix and could get a quick call-up.
 Tanaka has remained healthy and sharp all spring, but the hefty Sabathia is always a concern and Pineda's inconsistency has puzzled the Yankees.

 Outlook: With starting shortstop Didi Gregorius (.276, 20, 70) expected to miss the first month of the season with a shoulder injury, Torreyes figures to fill in.
 A team in transition, the Yankees plan to start three young players in Sanchez, Bird and Judge and await the emergence of top prospects Clint Frazier, Justus Sheffield, James Kaprielian and Gleyber Torres.
 Holliday should provide more